mariacioratanu/Introduction-to-mixed-realities/README.md

 # ✨🖍️Introduction-to-mixed-realities🪄🌿🖼️
-# Final Project - ARtist
+# 🎀Final Project - ARtist🎈
 ***(Experiență Educațională în Artă prin Realitate Augmentată și Virtuală)***

 - this is a repository for a project made by Ciorâțanu Maria, year III, group A5, Faculty of Computer Science Iași.